 Over the years, current members and alumni of NYCB have come to form a greater proportion of the School’s permanent faculty.
 These brilliant instructors include many who were trained by and danced for George Balanchine during his most prolific years as one of the leading choreographers of the twentieth century.
 Today, 12 of 14 faculty members are current or former members of NYCB.
-They pass on their incomparable experience gained by working with George Balanchine and Peter Martins, and dancing the ballet world's most varied, challenging and musically accomplished repertoire.
+They pass on their incomparable experience gained by dancing the ballet world's most varied, challenging and musically accomplished repertoire.

 New York City Ballet provides invaluable performing experience for many SAB students in a number of ballets featuring roles for children, allowing an exciting glimpse into the rewards of disciplined training.
 Such exposure was critical to Balanchine’s own early ballet training in Russia, and he and his successor, Peter Martins, have given generations of young American dancers the same opportunity on the nation’s premier ballet stage.
 Even when not performing, students are encouraged to attend NYCB performances, and complimentary tickets are regularly provided for many performances during the Company's eight-week-long Winter and Spring repertory seasons.